 Pain, Weight, Pressure, and Pizza

-People without disabilities have a hard time with weight loss, even with the full spectrum of exercise at their disposal.
-Take those options away, and obviously, you’re going to have a harder time.
 Adding a chronic condition on top of the normal weight loss struggle completely changes the equation.
-(And that’s true about things other than weight: take anything already difficult and combine it with chronic pain and it’s more than the sum of the two, it’s more like chronic pain acts as a multiplier.
-Weight loss squared.
-Temper keeping to the third power. …OK maybe not but you get the point. ) Forcing yourself to exercise is one thing, forcing yourself to exercise when you know it’s going to make you hurt more in the short term is entirely another.
+(And that’s true about things other than weight!
+Combine anything difficult with chronic pain and it’s more than the sum of the two.
+It’s more like chronic pain acts as a multiplier: insomnia squared.
+Temper keeping to the third power… you get the point. )

 Please don’t let ignorant assholes make you feel bad about your weight or appearance.
-Hating on fat people is one of the few semi-“acceptable” hates left out there, and some shitty people latch onto it.
+Hating on bigger people is one of the few semi-“acceptable” hates left out there, and some shitty people latch onto it.
 It can be incredibly hard to read some dude on Reddit screaming about CICO (calories in, calories out) and how you just need to get your ass off the couch.

 But it’s important to remember that most people in the world are not like that.
 There are people who understand.
 There are people who don’t understand, but who are kind and who will listen and learn with empathy.
 You have to surround yourself with those people and treasure them when you do find them.
-In some ways, that’s just part of being an adult, but it’s so much more important for someone with a chronic condition that can frustrate efforts to get out or make new friends.
-I would have never gotten through the last few years without the help and support of close friends who just happen to live all over the globe.
-When the world around you sucks, create your own world.
+There are more people out there who understand what you’re experiencing than you think.

 Leave a Reply